markjouh/cp-library/docs/graphs/centroid_decomposition.md

 ### Overview

 A centroid of a tree is a vertex that splits the tree into subtrees of size $\leq \frac{n}{2}$ if removed.
-By this property, recursively splitting a tree by a centroid creates $O(\log{n})$ layers of subgraphs of $O(n)$ total size.
+By this property, recursively splitting a tree by a centroid creates $O(\log{n})$ layers of subgraphs of $O(n)$ total size each.
 Centroid decomposition is a divide and conquer technique for trees that uses this idea.

 I can't list all its possible applications, but this is a common usage I've personally encountered often.